The Best Defensive Riding Strategies for Motorcyclists

 People ride motorcycles for a variety of reasons.
 Some riders have financial limitations and seek an affordable alternative to owning an automobile.
 Others choose to use a motorcycle as their primary mode of transportation because they find it more enjoyable than driving a car or pickup truck.
 And certainly, there are many motorcycle owners who ride as a hobby because they love the feeling of the sun and wind on their bodies, and the exhilaration they experience.

 Whatever the reason for riding, it’s important to have a game plan for staying safe.
 After all, the risk of death and personal injury to bikers due to the negligent driving of others is real.
-In this article, we’ll discuss some of the best strategies for riding a motorcycle defensively.
+In this article, we’ll discuss some of the best defensive riding strategies for motorcyclists.

 According to the National Highway Traffic Safety Administration (NHTSA), 4,985 motorcyclists died in crashes in 2018.
 The good news is that the cited death rate decreased by approximately 5 percent from the previous year.
 The bad news is that when comparing motorcycle miles traveled to passenger car miles traveled, a motorcycle rider is almost 28 times more likely to die in a crash than an occupant of a passenger car.